Sweden Field School: Conversations with the Sami on Revitalizing Indigenous Lands and Cultures

 - Personal expenses (souvenirs, additional personal travel, etc)

 Students participating in this Field School, who identify as an Indigenous (First Nations, Inuit, Métis) student, a student registered with Student Accessibility Services, and/or have demonstrated financial need are eligible to apply for the GSO Travel Grant which are up to $10,000.
 There are also other University of Guelph travel grants available.

 Students applying for the program must have completed a total of 7.5 undergraduate credits by the time the program begins in May 2024 (or permission from the instructor) and must have a 68% cumulative average.
-(Students with a 65 - 67% cumulative average may be considered if there are extenuating circumstances that affected their marks which are described on their application.)

 The program is open to students from all disciplines at the University of Guelph, with a maximum of 10 students being accepted to the program.